 - 17.1 A decision supported by a majority of the votes at a meeting of the Council at which a quorum is present is a decision of the Council.
-(Section 371) - 17.2 Decisions made by the Council must be accurately recorded in the minutes of the meeting at which the decision is made.
+(Section 371 of the Act) - 17.2 Decisions made by the Council must be accurately recorded in the minutes of the meeting at which the decision is made.